ProjectFirewatch/ProjectFirewatch/README.md

 # A guide to play firewatch, and a day by day transcription.
-# I have paused this project until June 2021

 ## Planned thing.
 - [ ] Move from Markdown to html